BlueBatRay2/nodejstask/README.md

 ### Installation (for local)

-1. **Clone the repo:** Use the following command to clone this repo to your local machine
+1. **Clone the repo (must have git installed):** Use the following command to clone this repo to your local machine
    ```sh
    git clone https://github.com/BlueBatRay2/nodejstask.git
    ```
+   **Alternative method:** download zip from https://github.com/BlueBatRay2/nodejstask and extract.

 2. **Change directory:** Move to project directory
    ```sh
    cd nodejstask